School Boards Matter

 A few tips for reviewing the candidate-provided information:

 • We asked candidates multiple times to complete our survey by April 4.
+However, we will post the survey of any candidate who submits one between now and May 13.

 • Candidates who submitted responses to our survey are noted in orange.
 Many of these candidates also responded to an ACLU survey; a link is provided.
+We also included a link to radio interviews or media coverage involving a candidate.

 • If only one candidate runs for a seat, then that candidate is awarded the uncontested seat.
 At Citizens for Delaware Schools, we believe that ALL candidates have a responsibility to inform their communities how they will work to improve student outcomes.
+Credit to those candidates.

 Candidate survey questions